Flora-King/Mildew_Detection_pjkt/README.md

 * Finally, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project, you were confident you would use a given plot to display an insight, but later, you chose another plot type).

 ## Unfixed Bugs

-**FileNotFoundError: [Errno 2] No such file or directory: 'outputs/1/image_shape.pkl' - throwing an error on the mildew deyector app page.**

 ## Deployment